torik42/YaLafi/README.md

 - Side-effect of executing macro `\LTinput{file}`<br>
   This is similar to the previous case.

-Each extension module has to provide a list 'require\_packages' that causes loading of other modules, and a function 'modify\_parameters()'.
+Each extension module has to provide a list 'require\_packages' of strings that causes loading of other modules, and a function 'modify\_parameters()'.
 It is called by the parser and can modify the passed object of class 'Parameters'.
 In order to add macros and environments, it has to construct strings or